Supervised Image Classification with Random Forest in R

 2.3.
 Checking up the data information and structure

 Let’s check the training data and the number of features, which has a total of 46.
-Here we can see that every training class has 15 features/polygons (grass has 16 because I added one more by mistake).
+Here we can see that every training class has 15 features/polygons.
+Grass has 16 because I added one more by mistake, and I was too lazy to remove it =).

 glimpse(train_features_clnd)